This page has information about Ayurvedic medicine for people with cancer. There is information about

 The Medicines and Healthcare regulatory Agency (MHRA) states that there is a big variation in how unlicensed traditional Chinese or Ayurvedic medicines are made.
 Some have been found to contain illegal substances and toxic herbs.
 These substances may not be listed on the packaging of the product.
 The amount of the active ingredient can also vary widely between products.

-If you decide to use Ayurvedic medicine, it is vital that the person who treats you is properly trained and qualified to treat you.
+If you decide to use Ayurvedic medicine, it is vital that the person who treats you is properly trained and qualified.
 There are several places that people can train to become Ayurveda therapists, and there are different levels of training.
 Many therapists go to India to study as there are more than 180 training schools there for Ayurveda.
 Some of the training in India can take up to 5 years to complete.

 Some therapists train in a certain treatment that is part of the Ayurvedic medicine system such as massage or meditation but not in others such as herbal treatments.
 There is no single professional organisation that regulates Ayurvedic medicine in the UK.
 Therapists can join several associations.
 But there is no law to say that they have to.
 Therapists do not have to finish any specific training.

-Before you choose an Ayurvedic therapist or practitioner you should contact the Ayurvedic Practitioners Association or one of the complementary and alternative therapy organisations.
+Before you choose an Ayurvedic therapist or practitioner you should contact the Ayurvedic Practitioners Association.

 - How many years of training they've had

-- How long they've worked as a therapist
+- How long they've worked as a practitioner

 - Whether they have treated people with cancer before